hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/teams.html.md

 To remove a user, click the "🗑" (trash can) button by their entry in the member list.

 Typically, your team structure will mirror your company's group structure.
 The [Terraform Recommended Practices guide](/docs/cloud/guides/recommended-practices/index.html) offers more in-depth discussion of how team structure interacts with the structure of your Terraform configurations and the IT infrastructure they manage.

+### Team Visibility

+-> **API:** See the [Teams API](../api/teams.html). <br/>

+Team Visibility controls who can see a team within the organization.

+* When a team is set to `Visible`, every user in the organization can see the team and its membership on the Teams page.
+Non-members have read-only access;
+they cannot generate a Team API token, for instance.
+* When a team is set to `Secret`, only team members and organization owners can read a team and its membership. _This is the default setting._

+Setting a team's visibility is useful for various reasons.
+Some examples include:

+* Non-owner users with [Admin access](./permissions.html#admin) to a workspace can add teams to the workspace at any access level.
+The teams they can add include teams they are members of and the organization's `Visible` teams.
+* A team could be given extremely privileged access where it might be desirable to hide the team's existence and membership from the rest of the organization's non-owner users.
+This team could be set to `Secret`.

 ### API Tokens